Kuanchiliao1/what_to_say/README.md

+##What to Say 💭
+Welcome to your personalized language learning phrasebook!
+With this tool, you can easily record and keep track of your responses to common phrases.
+Simply click on "Add Entry" to add a phrase and response pair, and use "Edit/View" to review and edit your notes.
+You can add as many notes as you'd like to each entry, making this an ideal resource for improving your language skills.
+Start building your phrasebook today and take your language learning to the next level!

+#Technical features and challenges:
+- CRUD capabilities using PSQL
+- Database features extracted into datapersistance.rb
+- Implement pagination without dependency
+- Inputs are escaped to prevent injection attacks
+- Login authentication without dependency
+- Flash messaging using session storage
+- URL parameters validated

+#Versions
-Ruby version: 3.1.2
+Ruby: 3.1.2

-Browser and version: Brave v1.45.123
+Browser: Brave v1.45.123

-PostgreSQL version: 12.12
+PostgreSQL: 12.12

-Instructions:
+#Instructions:
 - Install the Ruby, Browser, and PSQL to the versions specified above
 - Download and extract the zip file
 - Install bundler gem
-- Run `bundler install` in terminal
+- Run `bundler install`
-*- Create database by using `createdb entries` in terminal *- Load database dump using `psql -d entries < schema.sql` in terminal
+- Create database by using `createdb entries`
+- Load database dump using `psql -d entries < schema.sql`
-- Run `bundle exec ruby what_to_say.rb` in terminal
+- Run with `bundle exec ruby what_to_say.rb`
-*- Login using the "admin" as the user and "password" as the password
+- Login using the "admin" as the user and "password" as the password

-Data structures:
+#Conceptual schema:
 - An Entry consists of an id, phrase, response, created on time
 - Entry, Phrase, and Response have a 1:1 relationship
 - A Note has to have one Entry and is a many:1 relationship
 - A Note consists of an id, note, and created on time
+- The Entry table has the primary key